DGCLab/PERREO-Pipeline/README.md

                               of repetitive elements identified in the analysis.
 -threads                      Number of threads used for the process (default: 8) -adapt_r1                     Adapter 1 sequence.
 If reads are already trimmed, the user can ignore this argument and trimming will
-                              be also performed to obtain high quality reads.
+                              be also performed to obtain high quality reads by indicating "-adapt_r1 """.
 -adapt_r2                     Adapter 2 sequence.
 If reads are already trimmed, the user can ignore this argument and trimming will
-                              be also performed to obtain high quality reads.
+                              be also performed to obtain high quality reads by indicating "-adapt_r2 """.
 -trimming                     simple/extra.
 The second must be selected if it is know that the kit used adds extra
                               GC nucleotides (default: trimming_simple).
 -trimming_quality_threshold   Minimum quality permitted for reads to be kept after trimming (default: 30).